 Follow the tea package’s steep time recommendations, but roughly it is black tea for 4-5 minutes, green and oolong for 3 minutes, and white tea for 4 minutes.

 Once the time is up, your tea is ready to drink.
 Don’t leave the tea leaves sitting in water since that makes the tea too strong and bitter.

 If you’re making a big pot of tea, use a teapot with an infuser to take out the leaves after the steep time.
 You can add the infuser back in the teapot if you want to steep the tea again in hot water.

 I rarely use tea bags since the tea is usually not as good as whole loose tea.

-Tea in tea bags are the leftover broken bits, or “tea dust,” collected after the tea has been processed.
+Tea in tea bags are the leftover broken bits, or “tea dust,” collected after processing the tea.
 That doesn’t sound too appealing.